HongSin1/MLOPS_Assignment/README.md

 To ensure smooth setup and execution, the following prerequisites may be required:

-Python (>=3.8) – Ensure you have Python installed.
+- Python (>=3.8) – Ensure you have Python installed.

-Apache Cassandra – Required for managing large-scale distributed data.

-DataStax Enterprise – Needed for enhanced Cassandra features and scalability.

-Git – For version control and repository management.
+- Git – For version control and repository management.

-Jupyter Notebook – Recommended for exploratory data analysis.

-DVC (Data Version Control) – For managing data changes and reproducibility.

-pip and virtual environments – Best practice for dependency management.

 ## Usage